Chart Color Schemes

 Mount Riverview is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Mount Riverview, as evaluated at the latest Census held on 28 August 2016, comprised 99.4% houses and 0.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Sydney metropolitan area's 92.3% houses and 7.7% other dwellings at the same time.
-Home ownership in Mount Riverview stood at 42.0%, with mortgaged dwellings at 46.2% and rented dwellings at 11.8%.
-The median monthly mortgage repayment in Mount Riverview was $2,383 as of August 2016, higher than Sydney metro's average of $2,033.
-Median weekly rent in Mount Riverview was recorded at $450, compared to Sydney metro's $400 during the same period.
-Nationally, Mount Riverview's mortgage repayments were significantly higher than the Australian average of $1,863 as of August 2016, while rents were substantially above the national figure of $375.
+Mount Riverview's latest Census data shows 99.4% houses and 0.7% other dwellings, compared to Sydney metro's 92.3% houses and 7.7% other dwellings.
+Home ownership in Mount Riverview was 42.0%, similar to Sydney metro, with mortgaged dwellings at 46.2% and rented at 11.8%.
+The median monthly mortgage repayment was $2,383, higher than the Sydney metro average of $2,033.
+The median weekly rent in Mount Riverview was $450, compared to Sydney metro's $400.
+Nationally, Mount Riverview's mortgage repayments were significantly higher at $2,383 versus Australia's average of $1,863, and rents were substantially higher at $450 compared to the national figure of $375.

 Frequently Asked Questions - Housing